daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker commit [CONTAINER_ID] [new_image_name]`

+Example `sudo docker commit server server2`

-You will now see in your list of images, including your new_image_name
+You will now see in your list of images the image you created:

 `sudo docker images`

-## Next Steps (work in Progress)
+## Next Steps
+The next step is to start [configuring DAOS pools](https://docs.daos.io/admin/pool_operations/) and what is not specific to your individual needs.

 ## Resources
 - [DAOS Sets New Records with Intel® Optane™ Persistent Memory](https://www.intel.com/content/www/us/en/developer/articles/technical/daos-sets-new-records-with-intel-optane-persistent-memory.html)